We're starting to, I don't want to hear no complaints.

 And then complex ties linked organizations nationwide.

-So we can go this way.
+So we'll go this way.

 Okay, Arizona Club.